podium-lib/podlet/README.md

 ### .render(fragment, res)

-Method for rendering a HTML fragment.
+Method for rendering an HTML fragment.

 When in development mode this method will wrap the provided fragment in a default HTML document.
 When not in development mode, this method will just return the fragment.

-The method take a fragment / plain text String and a `http.ServerResponse` object.
+The method takes a fragment / plain text String and a `http.ServerResponse` object.

-_Example of rendering a HTML fragment:_
+_Example of rendering an HTML fragment:_

 ```js
 app.get(podlet.content(), (req, res) => {